katamaditya/HackerRank/README.md

 # HackerRank
-Collection HackerRank challenges in Java
+Collection of HackerRank challenges in Java